unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 In order for a Service Network to receive a line of credit, they need to assign an Agent (a public key) as the steward of their credit line.
 We call this their Service Infrastructure Account.
 As the Service Network establishes a credit limit in accordance with that Domino Alliance's policies, the Service Infrastructure Account is the agent to whom that credit limit gets allocated.
 This agent can then spend up to that credit limit.

-###### SALES AGENT {TODO: Have Joel review.}
+###### SALES AGENT

-Service Networks that have an Outside Currency and want to offer a way for holders of that Outside Currency to purchase Fuel Credits need to assign an agent that is authorized to perform such sales on behalf of the Service Network.
+Service Networks that have an Outside Currency and want to offer a way for holders of that Outside Currency to purchase Fuel Credits, need to assign an agent that is authorized to perform such sales on behalf of the Service Network.
 The Sales Agent is responsible for obtaining the proof of deposit in the Outside Currency, whether that proof is through a Blockchain Transaction, a Bank Transaction or in some other manner, and serve as Executor of the Transaction where that External Proof is being provided and Fuel Credits (initially owned by that Service Network) are being transferred to the Purchaser.

 By default, this same Sales Agent plays the same role when the reverse course of action is being followed.
 A Service Provider who has earned Fuel Credits through work in that Service Network can Redeem those Fuel Credits for that Service Network's Outside Currency.
 During this Redemption process, the Sales Agent similarly Executes the transaction where the Fuel Credits are being received by the Service Network and authorizes the payment out to the Redeemer through the appropriate method in the relevant Outside Currency.

 ##### SMART AGREEMENTS

 Service Networks will generally make use of 3 different primary forms of Smart Agreements: a Purchase Agreement, a Redemption Agreement and a Proof of Service Agreement.

 To add any of these Smart Agreements, first create the specific Smart Agreement in the Library and then copy the Agreement ID and paste it into the field for the relevant agreement.
 There are some examples already published in the library that you can Clone and modify to meet your Service Network's needs.